Aerial bombing of cities: Spanish Civil War

 During the Spanish Civil War, the Nationalists under Francisco Franco made extensive use of aerial bombing on civilian targets.
 Nazi Germany gave aircraft to Franco to support the overthrow of the Spanish Republican government.
 The first major example of this came in November 1936, when German and Spanish aircraft bombed Republican-held Madrid; this bombardment was sustained throughout the Siege of Madrid.
 Barcelona and Valencia were also targeted in this way.
 On 26 April 1937, the German Luftwaffe (Condor Legion) bombed the Spanish city of Guernica carrying out the most high-profile aerial attack of the war.
-This act caused worldwide revulsion and was the subject of a famous painting by Picasso, but by the standards of bombings during World War II, casualties were fairly minor (estimates ranging from 500 to 1,500).
+This act caused worldwide revulsion and was the subject of a famous painting by Picasso, The number of lives lost in this raid is estimated to be somewhere between 500 and 1,600.

-Shortly after, the front-page headlines of the Diario de Almería, dated June 3, 1937, referred to the press in London and Paris carrying the news of the "criminal bombardment of Almería by German planes".
+Shortly after, the front-page headlines of the Diario de Almería, dated 3 June 1937, referred to the press in London and Paris carrying the news of the "criminal bombardment of Almería by German planes".

 Barcelona was bombarded for three days beginning on 16 March 1938, at the height of the Spanish Civil War.
-Under the command of the Italian dictator Benito Mussolini, Italian aircraft stationed on the island of Majorca attacked 13 times dropping 44 tons of bombs, aimed at the civil population.
+Under the command of the Italian dictator Benito Mussolini, Italian aircraft stationed on the island of Mallorca attacked 13 times dropping 44 tons of bombs, aimed at the civil population.
 The medieval Cathedral of Barcelona suffered bomb damage and more than one thousand people died, including many children.
 The number of people injured is estimated to be in the thousands.
 Many others Spanish towns and cities were bombed by the German Legion Condor and the Italian Aviazione Legionaria among them Jaen, Durango, Granollers and Alicante.

 The Spanish Republican government also used aerial bombings, but not as extensively, as they did not have as many planes available.
-Cities such as Valladolid, Granada, Sevilla, Zaragoza or Burgos were bombarded, killing some people.
+Cities such as Valladolid, Granada, Seville, Zaragoza and Burgos were bombarded, killing some people.
 The biggest aerial attack against civil population was in Cabra, a small town away from the war front, and with no strategic value, that was bombed due to an error.
 109 people were killed and more than 200 wounded.
-Planes coming from Barcelona launched three bombs against the Cathedral-Basilica of Our Lady of the Pillar on August 3, 1936.
+Planes coming from Barcelona launched three bombs against the Cathedral-Basilica of Our Lady of the Pillar on 3 August 1936.
 The bombs failed to detonate, but did damage one of the cupolas painted by Goya.
 The fact was considered a miracle, as, if the bombs had exploded, the eastern half of the Cathedral would have been completely destroyed.